-AT&T Samsung Galaxy S III Jelly Bean update to start rolling out over the air todayAlex Wagner - Deputy Managing Editor, News Desk
+AT&T Samsung Galaxy S III Jelly Bean update to start rolling out over the air todayAlex Wagner - Editorial Director of News and Content

 The Jelly Bean update for AT&T's version of the Samsung Galaxy S III was originally made available back at the beginning of December 2012.
 At the time, though, the update was only released through Samsung's Kies computer software, meaning that many AT&T Galaxy S III owners that don't frequently check blogs for information on updates may not have known about the update.
 The good news is that the update will soon become more widespread, as AT&T has confirmed to Engadget that it will start rolling the Android 4.1 Jelly Bean update out over the air to Galaxy S III users today.
 Galaxy S III owners will need to be on a Wi-Fi connection to install the update.